astrolabsoftware/fink-website/content/post/2022-01-18-what-changed.md

 ## API changes

 With the recent maintenance, we did a number of changes to sanitize the infrastructure and the pipelines.
 Some of these changes breaks the compatibility with older Fink versions.
-All changes apply from `fink-broker` version 1.4+ and `fink-science` version 0.5+.
+All changes apply from `fink-broker` version 1.4+ and `fink-science` version 0.5+, with a new [schema](https://github.com/astrolabsoftware/fink-client/blob/master/schemas/distribution_schema_fink_ztf_1.4_0.5.1.avsc).

 ### Active Learning module